If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 Did you fall into a pit of snakes in the dream, as with some kind of a trap set up by a supervillain?

-Snakes are commonly used by the subconscious
+Snakes are a common symbol for the subconscious

 It’s pretty common to dream of snakes.
 There are over 60,000 monthly searches on Google, according to LSIgraph.